janssenr/OverheidioApi.Net/README.md

 #Installation

-KentekenApi.Net can easily be installed using the NuGet package
+OverheidioApi.Net can easily be installed using the NuGet package

 ```
-Install-Package KentekenApi
+Install-Package OverheidioApi
 ```